 WSAG AGM 23rd February, 1pm (lunch) 1.30 AGM start, at Stoke Bliss & Kyre Village Hall WR15 8RR, followed by a talk by Cotswold Seeds on Pasture Management, with any questions welcomed from the floor – really useful for new and experienced owners.
 If there is anything specific you’d like them to cover let us know in advance!

 We’re putting on lunch, just let us know if you have any dietary requirements.

-Hopefully we’ve bribed you enough with a good vet talk and the promise of lunch… but on a serious note, It would be great if we could see as many of you there as possible!
+Hopefully we’ve bribed you enough with a useful external speaker and the promise of a good lunch (we don’t skimp!) but on a serious note, it would be great if we could see as many of you there as possible!

 Please confirm attendance at info@WSAG.org.uk along with any allergies/dietary requirements and we will make sure we accommodate!🦙😊🥪🥗🍰🥦🍍🥕!